emisasal/vite-react-typescript/README.md

 ## Staging mode

-For staging enviroment create a script executing build addind `--mode staging`.
-This changes the mode and load the env file `.env.staging`.
+For staging environment create a script executing build adding `--mode staging`.
+This changes the mode and loads the env file `.env.staging`.

 ---